-If you are a Joint Tenant then a Civil Partnership makes no difference.
-It passes to your partner as Joint Tenants.
+If you are a Joint Tenant then a civil partnership makes no difference.
+It passes to your partner as Joint Tenant.
 The position is identical to a married couple.

 I own the property as a Joint Tenancy with my Partner.
 However, I want my share of the property to go to my children by another relationship.
 How can I deal with this?

-You would have to convert the ownership of the property into what is called a Tenancy in Common if you owned it as a joint tenant.
+You would have to convert the ownership of the property into what is called Tenancy in Common if you own it as a Joint Tenancy.

 What are the implications of there being Tenants in Common?

 The first and most important implication is that your share of the property then becomes part of your Estate and can then be left in your Will.
-The second implication is that whereas a Joint Tenancy can only be owned as a property in equal shares a Tenancy in Common can be owned in a proportion that may be agreed, for instance three quarters to one quarter or one quarter to another.
+The second implication is that whereas a Joint Tenancy can only be owned as a property in equal shares a Tenancy in Common can be owned in a proportion that may be agreed, for instance three quarters to one quarter.

 If I am married or in a Civil Partnership, would this affect the Tenancy in Common?